Iglesia ni Cristo: Political influence in the Philippines

 In the 1986 Philippine presidential election, while the church administration supported the reelection bid of President Ferdinand Marcos, Filipino investigative journalist Malou Mangahas wrote that the decision "came close to seriously dividing its flock" as errant members voted for the opposition candidate Corazon Aquino.
 This prompted a house-to-house campaign by INC ministers to determine who voted against the church administration's choice (tagubilin).
 However, instead of being used as grounds for expulsion (tiwalag), erring members were instead compelled to write their explanations (salaysay).

-A rally against inflation, particularly the rising prices of petroleum, was scheduled by the INC on July 22, 1991.
+A rally against inflation, particularly the rising prices of petroleum, was scheduled by the INC on 22 July 1991.
 Days before the event, the rally was called off.
 While the church administration claimed there was "no political agenda" in the planned rally, later recollections of the aborted rally would postulate that the government of President Corazon Aquino was allegedly "threatened" by the prospect of having 2 million INC members joining the demonstrations.
 According to the 1990 Philippine census, adherents of the INC at the time were around 1.4 million.

-From April 25 to May 1, 2001, the INC formed the backbone of protesters who joined EDSA III, which supported the cause of Former President Joseph Estrada.
+From 25 April to 1 May 2001, the INC formed the backbone of protesters who joined EDSA III, which supported the cause of Former President Joseph Estrada.

-On June 12, 2009, President Gloria Macapagal Arroyo signed Republic Act No. 9645, declaring July 27 as "Iglesia ni Cristo Day", a special national working holiday.
-On February 13, 2018, President Rodrigo Duterte appointed INC's executive minister, Eduardo Manalo, as special envoy for overseas Filipino concerns.
-Manalo was again reappointed by President Bongbong Marcos as Special Envoy for Overseas Filipino Concerns; Manalo's tenure lasted from September 2, 2023 to September 1, 2024.
-On October 31, 2024, President Bongbong Marcos issued Proclamation No. 729, declaring July 27, 2025 as "Iglesia ni Cristo Day," a special non-working holiday.
+On 12 June 2009, President Gloria Macapagal Arroyo signed Republic Act No. 9645, declaring 27 July as "Iglesia ni Cristo Day", a special national working holiday.
+On 13 February 2018, President Rodrigo Duterte appointed INC's executive minister, Eduardo Manalo, as special envoy for overseas Filipino concerns.
+Manalo was again reappointed by President Bongbong Marcos as Special Envoy for Overseas Filipino Concerns; Manalo's tenure lasted from 2 September 2023, to 1 September 2024.
+On 31 October 2024, President Bongbong Marcos issued Proclamation No. 729, declaring 27 July 2025, as "Iglesia ni Cristo Day," a special non-working holiday.

-On February 28, 2012, some 600,000 INC members gathered for a "prayer rally" and "Grand Evangelical Mission" at the Quirino Grandstand and 19 other sites.
+On 28 February 2012, some 600,000 INC members gathered for a "prayer rally" and "Grand Evangelical Mission" at the Quirino Grandstand and 19 other sites.
 While claimed to be part of the church's campaign to "propagate God's words", it was also perceived as a show of force against the Impeachment of Renato Corona, who was then Chief Justice of the Philippines.
 Corona himself, while invited to the event, did not accept the invitation to avoid being accused of "being there for a political purpose."

-The 2015 INC protests were a series of marches which occurred between August 27–31, 2015.
-Supporters of the Iglesia ni Cristo protested against the Department of Justice for allegedly meddling in internal church affairs by taking action on an illegal detention case filed by expelled minister Isaias Samson, Jr. Samson alleged that he was illegally detained by the church and has accused the church of corruption.
+The 2015 INC protests were a series of marches which occurred between 27–31 August 2015.
+Supporters of the Iglesia ni Cristo protested against the Department of Justice for allegedly meddling in internal church affairs by taking action on an illegal detention case filed by expelled minister Isaias Samson, Jr. Samson alleged that officials of the church's governing body, the Sanggunian, placed him and his family under house arrest, and accused the church of corruption.
+Some 20,000 INC members reportedly participated in the protests.